 - Summons of Elemental or Companion in nature are forbidden, and such action will result in punishment fitting the crime.
 Summons of all other means, such be it undead or planar in nature, shall result in banishment or death of the summoner, as determined by judicial ruling.

-- Practicing Necromancy, eldritch magic, and those Arts that are known as Blood Magic are strictly forbidden, punishable by banishment or death, as determined by judicial ruling.
+- Creating undead, and those Arts that are known as Blood Magic are strictly forbidden on Duchal lands, punishable by banishment or death, as determined by judicial ruling.
 Creation of items or trade of such magic in any form is equally punishable.
-Any citizens of Baldur's Gate that are found to be consorting with such sinister dark arts users, within or outside of the city, unless officially sanctioned to do so by the Grand Dukes of Baldur's Gate, are committing treason, punishable up to a sentence of death.
+Any citizens of Baldur's Gate that are found to be aiding and abetting with the dark practices with such sinister dark arts users on Duchal Lands, unless officially sanctioned to do so by the Grand Dukes of Baldur's Gate, are committing treason, punishable up to a sentence of death.
 The consorting provision of this law only applies to individual beings, not organizations or polities.
 The definition of consorting will be up to the discretion of Baldurian magistrates of the law on a case by case basis.
-The consorting provision of this law is only for offenses that took place on or after the 20th of Hammer, 1354 DR. The consorting provision may be revised in the future depending on issues with implementation and political status.
+The consorting provision of this law is only for offenses that took place on or after the 29th day of Hammer, 1355 DR.

 - Harming of Cats is punishable by imprisonment, public service, or transmutation to feline form for a predetermined time or until the lesson is learned, as decreed by judicial ruling.

-- The Gray Orc and the Drow Elf, wicked and evil by nature, are hereby banned from the city of Baldur's Gate.
-Any citizens of Baldur's Gate that are found to be consorting with such creatures, within or outside of the city, unless officially sanctioned to do so by the Grand Dukes of Baldur's Gate, are committing treason, punishable up to a sentence of death.
-The consorting provision of this law only applies to individual beings, not organizations or polities.
+- The Orcs, the Drow Elves and the Fiends, wicked and evil by nature, are hereby banned from Duchal lands.
+Any citizens of Baldur's Gate that are found to be aiding and abetting the presence of such creatures upon Duchal lands, unless officially sanctioned to do so by the Grand Dukes of Baldur's Gate, are committing treason, punishable by any punishment as the circumstances allow, up to and including a sentence of death.
+The consorting provision of this law only applies to individual beings, and their actions will not be taken as being the acts of any organizations or polities they are part of.
 The definition of consorting will be up to the discretion of Baldurian magistrates of the law on a case by case basis.
-The consorting provision of this law is only for offenses that took place on or after the 20th of Hammer, 1354 DR. The consorting provision may be revised in the near future depending on issues with implementation and political status.
+The consorting provision of this law is only for offenses that took place on or after the 29th day of Hammer, 1355 DR. The consorting provision may be revised in the near future depending on issues with implementation and political status.

 All punishments deemed appropriate by the Grand Dukes or their deputized representatives, shall be swift and final.